gioblu/recruitment-backend-track-typescript/README.md

 ## Overview

-This is a **production-grade Dockerized TypeScript-based Invoice Management API** that provides comprehensive endpoints to manage users, tax profiles, and invoices.
+This is a **Dockerized TypeScript-based Invoice Management API** that provides endpoints to manage users, tax profiles, and invoices.
 Built with Express.js using the MVC architecture, it includes automated tests, complete Docker support, and auto-generated OpenAPI/Swagger documentation.

 **Key Features:**
 - ✅ Complete CRUD operations for Users, Tax Profiles, and Invoices